The university police officer is a member of the University Police Department, which serves and protects the campus community.

 Deterring crime and arresting violators as prescribed by Kentucky Revised Statutes;

 University Police thrives on student safety and success.
-Our ideal candidate will have excellent interpersonal and communication skills.
+Successful candidates will have excellent interpersonal and communication skills.
 In addition, the candidate will have positive work and/or life experiences interacting and building strong relationships with people from diverse backgrounds and communities.
 Officers must also be willing to listen, learn, and seek opportunities to teach while actively supporting and upholding the mission and values of Northern Kentucky University.

 Additional Kentucky Law Enforcement Council requirements are as follows:

 2) 21 years of age at the time of appointment;

 3) Valid driver's license;